Functional Narrative

 Key Points:

-- Relates to Main Interlock List (MIL, logic diagrams, and application programming.
+• Relates to the MIL, logic diagrams, and application programming.

 Example: